 When Megan Price asked me to speak to the 5th grade children at Galloway Elementary during their promotion ceremony, I immediately agreed (only because Mrs. Price was my 5th grade teacher and she just happens to be one of best teachers I’ve ever had).
 I had no clue of what I would say and the more I thought about it, the more I felt unworthy.

-Who was I to tell them about the places they can go in life as and when I haven’t done anything spectacular?
+Who was I to tell them about the places they can go in life when I haven’t done anything spectacular?
 What makes me the expert when I’m still trying to figure out if I’m making the right decisions in my own life?

 After trying to come up with a list of things I’d instruct them to do, I scrapped it the night before the ceremony after thinking, these are 5th graders…they aren’t going to identify with setting goals and making strategies to complete them.
 I knew there was no way I’d be able to speak that information in 5th grade language.
 So, I stopped trying to prepare.